By Diane Kalen-Sukra, MA, CMC

 Tatchell sums up his philosophical modus operandi in this way: “In the midst of these strongly felt issues and controversies, it can be tempting to become a political advocate for Mayor and Council.
 Philosophical training discourages polemics and opinion shouting.
 Rather, it encourages thoughtful reflection and analysis which is not the same as inaction.
 Careful thinking and analysis inform the right type of work to be done to achieve a values-based outcome.
 This starts with truly understanding the world as it is.”

-These philosopher-CAOs embody the kind of leadership envisioned by Plato’s Socrates on the infamous Ship of State—the one he called the Navigator.
+These philosopher-Chief Administrative Officers embody the kind of leadership envisioned by Plato’s Socrates on the infamous Ship of State—the one he called the Navigator.
 He describes this “stargazing philosopher” as the one who keeps their eyes fixed on the sky to monitor “the times and seasons” as well as the “stars and winds” in order to be able to effectively plan the practical journey increasing our chances that we will arrive at our destination—a safe, inclusive and sustainable community for all; a place where justice reigns and the people flourish.

 Subsidiary Kalen Civic Academy hosts Resilient Civic Leadership: Compassionate Integrity Training for Civic Leaders, a university certificate program through the Centre for Compassion, Integrity & Secular Ethics at Life University.
 This 10-session program shares ancient wisdom for modern city builders, backed by cutting-edge developments in the fields of neuroscience, psychology, trauma-informed care, peace and conflict studies, and contemplative science.